chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-lid‐driven-cavity-flow/lid‐driven-cavity-flow.rst

 Description of the case
 -----------------------

 The lid-driven cavity is a classical fluid dynamics problem .
-It consists in the flow in an enclosed cavity, where one of the wall (in this example, the top wall) is put in motion at a constant tangential velocity.
-This case is often used to benchmark the capacity of CFD software because of the simplicity of it's geometry and the availabily of multiple reference results over a large range of Reynolds number.
+It consists in the flow in an enclosed cavity, where one of the walls (in this example, the top wall) is put in motion at a constant tangential velocity.
+This case is often used to benchmark the capacity of CFD software because of the simplicity of its geometry and the availability of multiple reference results over a large range of Reynolds numbers.
 In this example, we investigate this problem in 2D, but simulating this case in 3D would require only a few changes.
 The geometry and boundary conditions are illustrated in the following figure:

 .. image:: images/geo.png
     :alt: The geometry and boundary conditions